kinnala/scikit-fem/docs/listofexamples.rst

    The results of Example 44.

-See the `source code of Example 44 <https://github.com/kinnala/scikit-fem/blob/master/docs/examples/ex44.py>`_ for more information.
+See the source code of :exlink:`44` for more information.